issalig/cpc/doc/usifac2-developer-guide.md

 ### Circuit schematics
 Schematics can be found at https://www.dropbox.com/sh/ua4vgf6qjjmqlnq/AACT6kqTr-sst-iqDeBnE9gRa?dl=0&preview=Usifac_ii_schematic.jpg

 It is **worth to note** that in a real USIFAC board (2nd green version with ch376s soldered), pin 37(RB4) on the microcontroller is connected to pin 13(A5) on the CPC while schematics do not show that connection.
-Thus, pin 7(RA5) and pin 37(RB4) are connected.
+Thus, pin 7(RA5) and pin 37(RB4) are connected to the same signal.
+RB4 is used by CLCs while RA5 is used in PORTA.
+Not sure if this the reason to have duplicated pins.

 ![image](https://user-images.githubusercontent.com/7136948/154051288-c07643e3-c5f3-43d8-a7fe-0fdbfc92d0d0.png)